 Please note that the driver will not work with the older PicoScope 3204, 3205, 3206, 3224 and 3424 devices.

-For Microsoft Windows versions of MATLAB, the Instrument driver requires dynamic link library (dll) files which can be obtained by contacting email@example.com and indicating if your version of MATLAB is 32 or 64-bit or by downloading the PicoScope 3000a Software Development Kit (SDK) from http://www.picotech.com/software.html
+For Microsoft Windows versions of MATLAB, the Instrument driver requires dynamic link library (dll) files which can be obtained by contacting firstname.lastname@example.org and indicating if your version of MATLAB is 32 or 64-bit or by downloading the PicoScope 3000a Software Development Kit (SDK) from http://www.picotech.com/software.html

 The simplest method for installing the USB driver for the oscilloscope is to install the PicoScope 6 software which is also available for free from http://www.picotech.com/software.html (Microsoft Windows version) or by following the instructions available from http://www.picotech.com/linux.html for Linux versions.

 Please refer to the ‘MATLAB Instrument Driver for PicoScope 3000 A/B Series Function Guide’ pdf document in the root directory of the zip for further information on installing and running the examples, as well as the functions.
 The main PicoScope 3000A/B Series Programmer’s Guide in the SDK should also be referred to.